zongmianli/Parkour-dataset/README.md

 The output images are saved under `${parkour_mocap}/frames/`.

 ### Computing ground truth 3D motion and contact forces

-To do the job, run
+To do the job, update line 7 and line 8 in `lib/traverse_dataset.sh` with correct paths and then run
 ```terminal
 source lib/traverse_dataset.sh extract_motion_forces
 ```